motion/orbit/projects/blog/src/pages/update-one/index.md

   An example Topic Explorer for Github app opened from the Orbit Home
 </div>

-From here on out I'm going to go into a bit more depth.
-You can skip to the end if you just want to get [more information on how to follow us](#going-forward).

 ### Distribution: From Roadblock to Selling Point

-[Skip to the next section](#the-product) if you don't care for some backstory and distribution model explanation.
+[Skip to the next section](#the-product) if you don't care for some backstory and talk on the distribution model.

 Orbit wants to replace clunky and stale intranet systems of today.
-To do that, it needs to crawl a ton of your information.
-But, therein lies a misaligned incentive, one we discovered early in user research:
+To do that, it needs to crawl a ton of your sensitive information.
+But, therein lies a misaligned incentive (one we discovered early in user research):

 _No one wants to trust any single company with all of their data._

-We couldn't even get close friends to install our early trial versions of Orbit.
-They absolutely needed permission from their team.
+Close friends wouldn't even install early trial versions of Orbit without permission from their team.
 We wanted to build a better knowledge tool, but having it live in the cloud or on-prem would mean difficult onboarding, and therefore a heavy sales presence.

-We realized later: computers today are powerful, with large disks.
-Topic modeling and search using modern ML/NLP is also orders of magnitude faster, better, and more space efficient than even just a year ago.

-So we built Orbit to run entirely local to your computer.
-It gives us some really important advantages over traditional models (Cloud/On-Prem):
+But -- today, computers are powerful and have lots of memory, and topic modeling / search with modern NLP is orders of magnitude faster and easier to achieve.
+So, with experimentation, we realized we could build Orbit to run entirely local to your computer.
+That means:

 - No handling of user data = easy, risk-free trials.
-- No need to deploy servers on-premise = no need for a sales-forward company!
+- No need for on-premise servier installs = low onboard cost!

 <div style="margin: 2.5rem -20%; display: flex; align-items: center; justify-content: center;">
   <div style="margin: auto;  max-width: 100vw;">